 Since it was founded it 1743, the School of Law (in German) has made a significant contribution to Erlangen’s reputation as a key location for legal knowledge and teaching.
 It maintains close contact with many legal bodies and professionals and companies in the region which is beneficial for its students and enriches its teaching.
 The School believes in a practical focus, teaching core skills and professional development, all of which are strengthened by the Institute of Notary Law and Legal Practice and an active alumni network.
 All members of the School are also able to benefit from its global academic network.

-The School of Business and Economics is one of the most well-known in Germany and is very strong in research.
+The School of Business, Economics and Society is one of the most well-known in Germany and is very strong in research.
 More than 6,000 students from many different countries are currently studying in 21 innovative degree programmes, obtaining excellent theoretical and practical skills preparing them for careers in business, public organisations and research.
 Top research and teaching of international renown, internationality, a strong practical focus, outstanding networks with the business world and consistent quality assurance are the success factors of the School of Business and Economics.

 The Faculty’s Research Focus Areas – immunology and infection research, renal and cardiovascular research, neuroscience (including pain and eye research) and tumour research – are tied together by its expertise in molecular medicine, clinical trials and medical engineering.
 The objective is to ensure that research data can be transferred quickly to clinical practice.
 This is known as translational research.
 One of the Faculty’s most promising projects is the Leading-Edge Cluster ‘Medical Valley (EMN)’, funded by the Federal Ministry of Education and Research (BMBF).
 In the area of immunology and infection research, FAU is the national leader in terms of DFG funding.